HalfCodedPrince/hot_cold_rain/README.md

   - Media: radio strong; color TV present but uneven; printing never “lost.”

   - Religio-civic weave: Good Old Rhythm (Synod & Houses) entwined with Council/courts; calendars, festivals, and convoy law are the social OS.

-## v0.13 highlights

-- We might be done with the renaming stuff.
-I swear.
-- Files up to the 1200 A.O. added.
-- rename_and_fix scripts added for mass renaming and link fixing, if needed (but we are done.
-Pinky promise)
-- validate_timeline is having a fit with the quotes; will fix later